ItsMeRichArt/ItsMeRichArt/README.md

   </a>

-- 🫡 I’m making a career path change to become a **software developer**
+- 🫡 I’m a highly skilled and motivated **software developer, project leader and scrum master**

 - 🤓 My technical skills set are:
     - **NodeJS, Typescript, Express, Jest, Type ORM.**